 - Experiment.
 If you are happy with an old toothbrush, soap, and water then stick with it.

 - Jewelry is probably the best use of an ultrasonic cleaner.
 Jewelry can have a lot of detail that gets filled over time with dirt and even skin cells.
 Most jewelers include an ultrasonic cleaner in their arsenal for a reason.

 - Ultrasonic cleaners may fog up gemstones or possibly cause them to shatter.

-- One consistent school of thought is to never clean a coin, as it undoubtedly reduces value.
-That’s debatable but the safest you can probably be is just rinse the dirt off in water (maybe a little soap) so you can see what you found.
+- One consistent school of thought is to never clean a coin as it undoubtedly reduces value.
+That’s debatable, but most likely the safest thing you can do is just rinse the dirt off in water (maybe a mild little soap) so you can see what you found.
 Ultimately it’s your choice.
 Refer to the Mohs Scale of Hardness graphic below.

 - Use the basket provided so your items don’t sit on the metal pan.
 The vibrations in direct contact with the pan may cause damage to your item.
 You want the water and cavitation to do the work.

 Safety and Cautions

 Generally recognized safety considerations for ultrasonic cleaning include: